Hemozoin

 Haemozoin is a disposal product formed from the digestion of blood by some blood-feeding parasites.
-These hematophagous organisms such as malaria parasites (Plasmodium spp.), Rhodnius and Schistosoma digest haemoglobin and release high quantities of free heme, which is the protein component of haemoglobin.
+These hematophagous organisms such as malaria parasites (Plasmodium spp.), Rhodnius and Schistosoma digest haemoglobin and release high quantities of free heme, which is the non-protein component of haemoglobin.
 Heme is a prosthetic group consisting of an iron atom contained in the center of a heterocyclic porphyrin ring.
 Free heme is toxic to cells, so the parasites convert it into an insoluble crystalline form called hemozoin.
 In malaria parasites, hemozoin is often called malaria pigment.

-Since the formation of hemozoin is essential to the survival of these parasites, it is an attractive target for developing drugs and is much-studied in Plasmodium as a way to find drugs to treat malaria (malaria's Achilles' heel).
+Since the formation of hemozoin is essential to the survival of these parasites, it is an attractive target for developing drugs.
+It is much-studied in Plasmodium as a way to find drugs to treat malaria (malaria's Achilles' heel).
 Several currently used antimalarial drugs, such as chloroquine and mefloquine, are thought to kill malaria parasites by inhibiting haemozoin biocrystallization.